backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Asynchronous Invocation.md

 	- *Simple Notification Service* (SNS)
 	- *Cloud Watch Events*/EventBridge
 	- There are more services which make use of asynchronous processing but it is not important for exam.

+> [!tip]- We can invoke Lambda at regular intervals using CloudWatch Events.
+Completely serverless.

 > [!note]- The above services can invoke the lambda because of lambda's **resource based policy**.
 > ![[attachments/Pasted image 20220523165610.png]]